 “Armed rebels are not civilians, which the UN wants to protect”

+George Kenney, a former US diplomat, said that France had also apparently shipped a couple of light tanks to the rebels, and that this would only lead to more problems later.
 “That was very foolish on the part of France.
 We do not know who these rebels are.
 We do not know what they are going to do with these weapons.
 And I would suspect that some significant percentage of the weapons will find their way into the hands of terrorists and will just become another problem for us to have to deal with later on.”